 Unpredictable, exciting, and intense, lunar eclipses are the fateful culmination of a cycle in which the moon passes into the earth’s cycle and the sun’s light creates a reddish tinge as it melts into the shadow.
 In astrology, lunar eclipses mark the dramatic ending or release.
 The Nodes of Destiny dictate the story that is unleashed.
 Being that they change signs every year and a half, each eclipse holds its own special and unique story.

 Since January 18, the North Node has been in Taurus (the energy we are moving into) and the South Node in Scorpio (the energy we are releasing).
-On November 7 or 8 (depending on your time zone), a total blood lunar eclipse will be visible from coast to coast U.S., hitting its peak at 6:02 a.m.
-ET.
-The eclipse will also be seen in Asia, Australia, parts of Northern and Eastern Europe, and most of South America.
+On November 8, a total blood lunar eclipse will be visible from Australia, the United States, Asia, parts of Northern and Eastern Europe, and most of South America.
+This will be the last lunar eclipse until 2025.

-This lunar eclipse occurs on the same day as the midterm elections in the U.S., a major event that will impact our lives and the state of the country for the foreseeable future.
+This lunar eclipse also occurs on the same day as the midterm elections in the U.S., a major event that will impact most of us across the globe to some degree.
 Lunar eclipses expose matters and bring situations to light, and this one is urging us to address the ongoing problems and tensions that continue to exist in the world.
 Now that the moon is shedding its bright illumination on such affairs, we have no choice but to take a step back and address them head-on.

 This particular lunation creates a tense connection with Mercury, Venus, Saturn, and Uranus retrograde.
 Mercury aligns with the sun hours before it opposes Uranus retrograde, urging us to take a stand and fight for our rights.
 With these planets in play, we’ll have the opportunity to speak up (Mercury) about social change (Venus and Uranus retrograde) against authority (Saturn).
 We can use our voices to implement change through the democratic process by casting a vote for the people we trust most to advocate for our beliefs.
 It’s not the time to remain silent — there is power in asserting one’s views.